 What To Do After Applying For An LIHTC Program Home

 If you’re put on the waiting list, keep a record of your confirmation number and make note of your position on the list.
 You’ll want to keep your login information handy and routinely check your position on the list.
 If any of your information changes while you’re on the waiting list, contact the property manager or housing office as soon as possible to update your application.
 You may receive notices throughout your time on the waiting list.
 You must respond to these immediately, following the instructions carefully, to have the best chance at being approved.

 Once your application is accepted and you’re moved off the waiting list, you can move into your new affordable housing unit.
 Once you move in, you can stay in the unit as long as you follow the lease rules, even if your income increases.

 If your application is denied, you can appeal the decision.
-Your denial letter will include an explanation for the denial and information on how to appeal it.
+You’ll receive a denial letter that will include an explanation for the denial and information on how to appeal it.
 Typically, you’ll need to request a hearing with the housing program.
 During the hearing, a representative will review your situation and assess the validity of your appeal.
 If they find that you are eligible for the program, they’ll issue a written decision and update your case.
 Keep in mind that just because you win the appeal, you may still be denied for other reasons.

 The Bottom Line: The Low-Income Housing Tax Credit Program Makes Affordable Housing Accessible

 The LIHTC program can be beneficial for rental owners, developers and people in need of affordable housing.
 It provides a tax credit for those renting, building or rehabbing affordable housing units which, in turn, incentivizes them to offer more units.
 This helps make affordable housing more accessible to low-income families.